Projeto-Pindorama/copacabana/docs/docs/intro/prologue.md

 > *"Hey, why don't you learn C effectively and come help me in my Discord server?
 > I'm starting a project that is promising, but for this I need a programmer that
 > isn't tied to any other project and R$ 20,00 in Bitcoin
-> So drop this Pindorama away and send me R$ 20,00, this will be great"*
+> So drop this Pindorama away and deposit R$ 20,00, this will be great.
+You're a
+> genius and I need more people like you!"*

-Usually they tried to (unsuccessfully) convey an image of intellectualism --- like doing a matrix multiplier program using C in your front, por example --- but at the same time they commited stupid portuguese mistakes that an "intellectual", as they claimed to be, couldn't commit.
+Usually they tried to (unsuccessfully) convey an image of intellectualism --- like doing a matrix multiplier program using C in the front of your eyes, por example
+--- but at the same time they commited stupid portuguese mistakes that an "intellectual", as they claimed to be, couldn't commit.

 I didn't fell for that, obviously, but it annoyed me a lot anyway.

+In fact, pseudo-intelectualism and pseudo-science are the worst things ever, because unlike plain hoaxes, they look and have bases to claim being real until you find the in fact real information; it's like half-truths.

-In contrast to futile discussions fueled by cheap pseudo-intelectualism, I actually have seen people working so that the project won't be weakened, such as `tamboru` elaborating new artworks and even a new contributor, Vitor Almeida (`vit0rr`) offering to help in the website --- by the way, the current website was entirely made by him, so if we don't look like stuck in 1999 anymore, all kudos to him --- so the only thing that I can't, under any circumstances, affirm is that the project "almost died because anyone was giving it attention".
+In contrast to futile discussions fueled by cheap pseudo-intelectualism, I actually have seen people working so that the project won't be weakened, such as `tamboru` elaborating new artworks and even a new contributor, a cool m8 from São Paulo called Vitor Almeida (`vit0rr`) offering to help in the website --- by the way, the current website was entirely made by him, so if we don't look like stuck in 1999 anymore, all kudos goes to him --- so the only thing that I can't, under any circumstances, affirm is that the project "almost died because anyone was giving it attention".

 As history is cyclical, my only fear is that we could fall into this darkness again and don't even notice.

-In short: pseudo-intelectualism and futile "technical" discussions are considered harmful.
+In short: pseudo-intelectualism/pseudo-science and futile "technical" discussions are considered harmful.

 ### give me light!